0x80/isolate-package/README.md

 directories, just like publishing a package would.

-For this to work it is required that you define the `files` property in each `package.json` manifest, as it declares what files should be included in the published output.
+For this to work it is required that you define the `files` property in each package manifest, as it declares what files should be included in the published output.

 Typically the value contains an array with just the name of the build output directory, for example: